ElucidataInc/polly-docs/docs/Scaling compute/Polly Notebooks.md

 You can access Polly Notebooks in three ways:

-*   **Create a new notebook:** Go to the *Applications* interface and Click on the *Polly Notebooks* button located on the bottom left side of the navigation bar to create a new notebook.
+*   **Create a new notebook:** Go to the *Applications* interface and click on the *Polly Notebooks* button located on the bottom left side of the navigation bar to create a new notebook.
 You are required to provide a name to the Notebook and select the workspace along with an environment and a machine to run the given notebook.
-Once these selections are done you can launch the notebook.

 ![New Notebook button to create a new notebook](../img/Notebooks/Create.png) <center>**Figure 2.** *New Notebook* button to create a new notebook</center>